UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-powershell.md

 # Overview

-This article explains how to setup the MARS agent to backup file(s) and folder(s) from Azure Stack VMs to Microsoft Azure Recovery Services vaults.
+This article explains how to setup the MARS agent to backup file(s) and folder(s) from Azure Stack VMs to Microsoft Azure recovery services vaults.

 * Recovery Services vaults store all backups and recovery points you create over time, and contains the backup policy applied to backed up machines.